 Frequently Asked Questions

-Leverage Shares exchange traded products (ETPs) seek to deliver three times (3x), two times (2x) & minus one time (-1x) the daily performance of individual household name stocks.
+Leverage Shares exchange traded products (ETPs) seek to deliver three times (3x), two times (2x), minus one time (-1x) & minus two times (-2x) the daily performance of individual household name stocks.

 Leverage Shares ETPs: